 I don’t know of a more affordable option on any other Hawaiian island that offers as much as the ISO, so I highly recommend it.

-If you think the ISO sounds like the perfect place for you, make sure to check pricing on your travel dates with Expedia.
+If you think the ISO sounds like the perfect place for you and you don’t need a travel agent, make sure to check pricing on your travel dates with Expedia.

 Kauai Itinerary